Gae Magnafici: Wisconsin State Legislature

 In 2018, she ran for Wisconsin State Assembly to replace Adam Jarchow, who was not seeking another term.
 She was unopposed in the primary election and went on to defeat her Democratic opponent in the general election, carrying 59% of the votes.

 In 2020, Magnafici was re-elected to a second term, defeating Democrat Kim Butler in a rematch of the 2018 election.

-In 2021, Magnafici proposed legislation to prevent the University of Wisconsin System and Wisconsin Technical College System from requiring on-campus students to be vaccinated or regularly tested against COVID-19 in order to access campus buildings.

 On January 5, 2021, Magnafici was one of 15 Wisconsin state legislators, all Republican, who signed on to a letter asking then Vice President Mike Pence to delay the counting of electoral votes on January 6.
+Later that year, Magnafici proposed legislation to prevent the University of Wisconsin System and Wisconsin Technical College System from requiring on-campus students to be vaccinated or regularly tested against COVID-19 in order to access campus buildings.

 In 2022, Magnafici was re-elected to a third term, defeating former Democratic state senator Patty Schachtner.

 In 2024, Magnafici was moved into the 75th district as a product of redistricting, and declined to seek re-election.
 In the primary she endorsed Duke Tucker, who went on to defeat two other Republican opponents and defeated Democrat Jane Kleiss in the general election.

 Personal life and family

-Magnafici sits on the board of the Polk County, Wisconsin, board of supervisors as a Citizen Member.
+Magnafici sits on the board of the Polk County, Wisconsin, board of supervisors as a Citizen Memberand is a member of the Town of Osceola Plan Commission.

-Gae is married to Thomas Magnafici, they reside and own a small business in Dresser, Wisconsin.
-They have two adult children.
+Gae was married to the late Thomas Magnafici.
+An excellent singer, Gae often tours with several local bands.
+She and Tom have two adult children.